canonical/microcloud/doc/index.rst

 MicroCloud
 ==========

-MicroCloud is the easiest way to get a fully highly available LXD cluster up and running.
+MicroCloud allows you to deploy your own fully functional cloud in minutes.

 The MicroCloud snap automatically configures `LXD`_, `Ceph`_, and `OVN`_ across a set of servers.
 MicroCloud relies on mDNS to automatically detect other servers on the network, making it possible to set up a complete cluster by running a single command on one of the machines.